blinskey/ansible-router/README.md

 - `smtp_host`: SMTP host specification for smtp relay.
 See the example below and [smtpd.conf(5)][].
 - `mail_from`: SMTP `MAIL FROM` address to use when sending mail.
+- `root_from_addr`: "From" address to set in .mailrc for root user.
 - `wifi`: Wireless network configuration parameters.
 See [hostname.if(5)][] and [ifconfig(8)][].
 	- `key`: WPA key